nandosola/trantor-stream-uploader/README.md

 Last but not least, I wanted to learn how to use Mockito to test Servlets.
 I ended up using PowerMockito (PowerMock + Mockito) because Mockito by itself won't allow mocking final classes, such as Java's `URL`.

+## Caveats
+Please be aware, that there is Trantor-specific code living under `cc.abstra.trantor.wcamp` that takes care of:
+* Document metadata archiving after a successful POST from the API
+* Forwarding the request's OAuth 2.0 credentials to the OmniAuth middleware living in the front-end and processing authorization responses.

+Delete it from your copy if you want

 ### Configure it
 Its configuration is done via `src/main/webapp/web.xml` is simple: